 The earlier the enrollment, the more time the hospice team has to get to know the patient and the family so they can give the best personal care possible.

 Your oncologist may suggest hospice when your disease is far enough advanced and the options for treatment of your cancer have been exhausted.

 Discussions about end-of-life care are very difficult.

-As hard as it can be to talk to your family and health care providers about end-of-life issues, these discussions help ensure your wishes are carried out .
+As hard as it can be to talk to your family and health care providers about end-of-life issues, these discussions help make sure your wishes are carried out.

 With your guidance, hospice care can make the later stage of cancer care as comfortable as possible for you and your family.